jesse-norris/CFD/README.md

 ## mesh
 Location of blockMeshDict.
 Top is the top half of the blockMeshDict that is common to both 3D and 2D runs.
 2D and 3D change the boundary conditions to be appropriate for 2 and 3 D geometry. simple is the blockMeshDict for 3D geometry without angled inlets.

-./run alters local variables Nx1, Nx2, Ny, Nz which control the number of volumes used.
+./run alters local variables Nx1, Nx2, Ny, Nz which control the number of volumes used, concatenates top and 2D/3D and writes to system/blockMeshDict.

 ## plotTime.py
 Plots the time step output to make sure the adjustable time step isn't going too small.